 The BC Government tabled its 2016 budget on February 16, 2016.
 Inclusion BC has responded to the budget, including to the changes to PWD benefits and transportation costs.

-- Changes to PWD benefits and transportation costs
+Changes to PWD benefits and transportation costs for people with disabilities

 People with disabilities received a small increase to their disability benefits but there was a catch.
 The $77 per month increase was tied to the cost of a person’s transportation.
 These are the changes, effective September 1st, 2016: